PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 (a) the named officer; and

-(b) any other officers, Commission officials or other persons who may accompany him in executing the warrant;
+(b) any other officers or other persons who may accompany him in executing the warrant;

-(4) set out the action which the warrant authorises the persons executing it to take under the relevant section of the Act;
+(4) set out the action which the warrant authorises the persons executing it to take under the relevant provision of the Act or the Regulations;

 (5) give the date on which the warrant is issued;